pianoz/InteractivityFinalP/README.md

 5. Once you've confirmed that the numbers appear when force is applied, close the serial monitor.

 **Warning: Leaving it open will cause error messages that look like `Error Opening COM3: File not found` when Node attempts to access the same port.**
 6. Make note of which port Arduino is running on.
-It is provided in the bottom right hand corner of the Arduino IDE and the text will say something like `Arduino running on <port>`.
+It is provided in the bottom right hand corner of the Arduino IDE and the text will say something like `Arduino on <port>`.
 ![](Images/serialport.png)

 ## Node.js